ssfsx17/ffpnp/Jobs/DarkKnight.md

 ### Dark Sword Tech T10

-Amok (BDL) (single) - Repeatedly do attacks that take 10% HP each, until you die and exhaust all Reraise & Rearise statuses.
+Amok (BDL+) (single) - Repeatedly do attacks that take 10% HP each, until you die and exhaust all Reraise & Rearise statuses.

-Unholy Sacrifice (multi) - Use an amount of HP equal to 50% of your maximum, to do a magical attack for Strength * Level * 5 dark damage.
+Unholy Sacrifice (multi) - Use an amount of HP equal to 75% of your maximum, to do a magical attack for Strength * Level * 5 dark damage.